CrunchyData/postgres-operator/docs/content/installation/metrics/postgres-operator-metrics.md

 By default, the `pgo-deployer` uses a ServiceAccount called `pgo-metrics-deployer-sa` that has a ClusterRoleBinding (`pgo-metrics-deployer-crb`) with several ClusterRole permissions.
-This ClusterRole is needed for the initial configuration and deployment of the various applications comprising the metrics infrastructure.
+This ClusterRole is needed for the initial configuration and deployment of the various applications comprising the monitoring infrastructure.
 This includes permissions to create:

 * RBAC for use by Prometheus and/or Grafana